Configuring an MFA policy for strong authentication

 -

-Pairing Key Lifetime: Indicate how much time an issued pairing key or QR code can be used until it expires.
-(Minimum 1 minute, maximum 48 hours).
+Pairing Key Lifetime: Indicate how much time an issued pairing key and QR code can be used until they expire (minimum 1 minute, maximum 48 hours).

 -